 Tariff-setting is a pivotal and strategic part of the compilation of any budget.
-When rates, tariffs and other charges were revised, local economic conditions, input costs and the affordability of services were taken into account to ensure the financial sustainability of the Municipality.
-In 2015 the District and the rest of the country experienced severe drought due to the heat and lack of rain which resulted to water shortages, the impact from that situation affected the municipality.
+When rates, tariffs and other charges were revised, local economic conditions, input costs and the affordability of services were considered to ensure the financial sustainability of the Municipality.

+In 2015 the district and the rest of the country experienced severe drought due to the heat and lack of rain which resulted to water shortages, the impact from that situation affected the municipality.
 The effects from the drought are still felt by the municipality as it affected the collection rate as water had to be shut down and distributed by water tankers.
-Municipality is still recovering from this situation and which has been further negatively impacted by the COVID 19 pandemic.
+Municipality is still recovering from this situation, and which has been further negatively impacted by the COVID 19 pandemic.

-The core function of the municipality is water and sanitation which is considered to be the basic needs for human beings and the constitution says they are basic human rights.
-The municipality has a difficult task of setting tariffs which are affordable to all consumers and the same time must be cost reflective taking into account all cost associated with the end product.
+The core function of the municipality is water and sanitation which is the basic needs for human beings and the constitution says they are basic human rights.
+The municipality has a challenging task of setting tariffs which are affordable to all consumers and the same time must be cost reflective considering all cost associated with the product.

-National Treasury continues to encourage municipalities to keep increases in rates, tariffs and other charges as low as possible.
+National Treasury continues to encourage municipalities to keep increases in rates, tariffs, and other charges as low as possible.